-Once you have paid your fees ACBI will issue an CoE.
-The CoE will be sent to you, or your agent, by mail, email or fax.
-You must submit the CoE to the Department Home Affairs (DHA) as below.
+Once you have paid your fees ACBI will issue an eCoE.
+The eCoE will be sent to you, or your agent, by mail, email or fax.
+You must submit the eCoE to the Department Home Affairs (DHA) as below.

 21c.
-Submit your Australian Student Visa Application
+Submit your Australian Student Visa application

-Depending on the Country Assessment Level as indicated by DHA, you may need your "Letter of Offer" and "Confirmation of Enrolment" before you apply for your visa.
-For more information please contact your nearest High Commission, Australian Embassy or Consulate or visit the DHA website.
+Depending on the Country Assessment Level as indicated by DHA, you may need your "Letter of Offer" before you apply for your visa.
+For more information please contact your nearest High Commission, Australian Embassy or Consulate or visit the DHA website: